By Perminus Wainaina

 The above advice is applicable whenever you are applying for competitive posts.
 The good thing is, whatever I have pointed out is within your power so start editing your CV now if your job application is to be a success.

 Perminus Wainaina is the Managing Partner & Head of Recruitment at Corporate Staffing Services Ltd. Email.
 Perminus@corporatestaffing.co.ke.N.B: 1.Dont Miss Out On Your Next Job.
-Register Your CV With Us.
-Click Here To Upload Your CV..
-It's Free.
+Let's Have Your CV.
+Upload Your CV Here.
 NB: 2.
-How Can I Advance In My Career?
-The Secret Is To Learn New Skills.
-Click Here For Best Short Courses & Trainings.
+Advance & Grow In Your Career?.
+Check Out Best short Courses For You.